futuraperdita/OpenXiino/README.md

 > **Note:** This is a working development fork and should be considered highly unstable.
 Use [nicl83/OpenXiino](https://github.com/nicl83/OpenXiino) if you're not looking to explore something very new. **Absolutely no support** will be given for this fork until it reaches stability and use in its parent project.

-This repository contains a heavily modified, **very work-in-progress** fork of nicl83's [OpenXiino](https://github.com/nicl83/OpenXiino) rewrite of the Palmscape/Xiino "DataServer", which will eventually be used in an unreleased project.
+This repository contains a heavily modified, **very work-in-progress** fork of nicl83's [OpenXiino](https://github.com/nicl83/OpenXiino) rewrite of the Palmscape/Xiino "DataServer".

 ## Why is this necessary?